YanitzMike/flatprofit/README.md

    python bot.py
    ```

-The bot supports the command `/recommend <region_id>` that queries CIAN for purchase
+The bot supports the command `/recommend` that searches Moscow sale offers up to
-and rent listings in the given region and replies with apartments where the estimated
+40 million rubles and rental offers in the city.
+It replies with apartments where
-yield is above 8%.
+the estimated yield is above 8%.

 **Note**: The CIAN API is used via simple HTTP requests and may change at any time.
 The scraper implementation in this repository is basic and might require updates if